baryshok/react-native-simple-markdown/README.md

 ### `rules`

-Here again, `<Markdown />` will apply its rules by default.
+The Markdown will apply its rules by default.
 However you can pass a `rules` prop to add your own and then customize how the Markdown elements will be displayed!

 Example: